ngoncalves/isabel/README.rst

 In order to build Isabel:

 	1. checkout the code from the repository
-	2. edit the file isabel/src/Makefile, with the location of qmake on your system
+	2. edit in the file `build.sh`, the Qt root directory
-	3. go to the root directory and type: make -C src/
+	3. run: `./build.sh isabel`
 	4. if the build is successfull, the binaries are in isabel/bin

 The tests are build and executed apart from the Isabel framework.
-Use `make tests` to build and then run the tests.
+Use `./build.sh tests` to build and then run the tests.

 Contributing